Resources for the

 There are two major categories of non-cash deductions that must be included on the tax return.

-1) Depreciation for 2025 totaled -$41,789.
+Depreciation for 2025 totaled -$41,789.
 See Form 4562 Depreciation and Amortization in the above return.

 For example, the museum is still depreciating the purchase price paid to the Mares family for the residence on Dec 12, 1986.
 This alone accounted for a $5486 deduction against the net operating surplus in 2025.
 Likewise, the museum is still writing off 50 other capital expenditures.
 These include the 36 year old handicap lift, the lower level restoration from 1994, the porch restoration from 2013, restoration of all the interior spaces through 2018, and constructing the parking lot in 2018.
-This is in addition to more recent restorations including the roof, chimneys, exterior woodwork, and new boiler.
+This is in addition to more recent restorations including the roof, chimneys, exterior woodwork, and new boiler over the past six years.
 In fact, it would be reprehensible if there were no depreciation expenses as the mission of Friends of Hearthstone, Inc. is to preserve, as well as interpret, the residence.

 As a result, when depreciation and other deductions are included, they make it appear on the tax return that the museum had a net operating loss in 2025.
 This is not true.
 To put it simply, the museum pays cash for everything and it cannot spend money it does not have.